2025 Bird Flu

 • Department of Public Health

-Report Domestic Birds: The public should report sick or dead poultry or other domestic birds by calling MDAR’s Division of Animal Health at (617) 626-1795 or through mass.gov/reportpoultry.
+Report sick or dead poultry or other domestic birds by calling MDAR’s Division of Animal Health at (617) 626-1795 or by using the reporting form at Report Poultry.